cphann/remixi-music-rating-webapp/README.md

 ## Features
 The application allows users to:
--Sign up and login/logout with authentication using PHPSESSID tokens, with authentication implemented to prevent SQL injection.
+- Sign up and login/logout with authentication using PHPSESSID tokens, with authentication implemented to prevent SQL injection.
 - View, add, update, and delete song ratings (including title, artist, and rating).
 - Search through existing ratings for specific artists and/or songs and filter by minimum and/or maximum star ratings.